percona/everest-doc/docs/release-notes/Percona-Everest-0.10.1-(2024-05-16).md

 - [EVEREST-1061](https://perconadev.atlassian.net/browse/EVEREST-1061) - We fixed a race condition in the Everest operator where backups deleted due to retention policies were re-created.
 We fixed the issue and ensured that completed backups were not reconciled.
 - [EVEREST-1064](https://perconadev.atlassian.net/browse/EVEREST-1064) - While configuring a backup schedule for the MongoDB cluster, duplicate backups of the same data were generated in S3, whereas only a single backup was produced in Everest.
 The issue has been resolved now.

+### Restores

+- [EVEREST-1082](https://perconadev.atlassian.net/browse/EVEREST-1082) - MongoDB restores to a new database fails if backup storage uses a self-signed certificate.